radmilofelix/GalaxyDBParser/README.md

 Click on **_"Preview_**" to visualise how will the image look and if everything is OK, click on the "**_OK_**" button.
 ![AnnotateImage.png](Images/AnnotateImage.png)
 The new PGC objects from the HyperLeda database are added in yellow colour.

+This program is based on the HyperLeda database:  http://leda.univ-lyon1.fr